J-shw/ha-mycloud/README.md

 ---

 ## Configuration

+> [!IMPORTANT]
+> The Admin account can only be active in one place at a time (either the NAS Web UI or this integration).

 1. Go to **Settings** > **Devices & Services**.
 2. Click **Add Integration** and search for "**WD My Cloud**".
 3. Enter your device's **IP address** or **hostname** (e.g., `192.168.1.10` or `wdmycloud`).
 Do **not** include `http://` or `https://`.